mbaechler/obm-unattended-installer/README.md

 How to use it ?
 ========================

-It's usual vagrant stuff : just fetch the source code and run `vagrant up`, take a coffee break, and you get a fresh OBM instance running.
+It's usual vagrant stuff : just fetch the source code and run `vagrant up [debian|centos]` (default is CentOS), take a coffee break (a small one for Debian, a big one for CentOS, you can even clean the coffee machine if you run both), and you get a fresh OBM instance running.

 You can then connect to it at `https://<youripaddress>/`

 What do you get ?
 ========================

-* a Debian Wheezy 64 bits
+* a Debian Wheezy 64 bits or a CentOS 6 64 bits
 * OBM 2.6 preview version